ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 This usage is reasonable, but we can do better.
 We want to bundle together notifications and methods, to amortize the cost of network traffic, but without comprising the API.
-Specifically, we want users to just write code using `send`, and the RPC library figure out the best bundling possible.
+Specifically, we want users to just write code using `send`, and the RPC library to figure out the best bundling possible.

 ## The Remote Monad